Bruswei/git-workshop-24/pages/6-rebase.md

 Dev/Main     Gitignore
 ```

-Lets give a try and see if you can achive this outcome without assistance from what we have learned from earlier, if not you can click below to show the steps.
+Try to achieve this based on what we've learned.
+If you need a reminder, you can expand the instructions below.
 <details>
   <summary>Click here to expand!</summary>
     <br>
-  Since what we are trying to achive here is just pointing main to the same commit object as dev, we can just easly copy the hash-id of `.git/refs/heads/dev` and paste it into `.git/refs/heads/main`.
+    To align `main` with `dev`, simply copy the commit hash from `.git/refs/heads/dev` and paste it into `.git/refs/heads/main`.
 </details>
   <br>

-## Lets do some Rebasing
+## Lets Rebase

 Now lets checkout how the git graph looks like, we can do it with command `git log --oneline --graph gitignore main`, this is how it looks like on my screen:

+Review the git graph for the `gitignore` and `main` branches with `git log --oneline --graph gitignore main`.
+It might look like this:

 ```
 * 791517b (HEAD -> gitignore) Add gitignore